June 12th, 2022

 By Danielle Ranucci

-Eucalyptus sheets are very soft and comfortable.
-They are usually of high quality, especially if they are TENCEL™ certified.
-What is TENCEL™?
-Eucalyptus sheets are made from sustainably-sourced eucalyptus trees whose pulp is spun into fiber called lyocell.
+Lyocell is a type of fabric that derives its fibers from sustainably-sourced wood pulp.
+In the case of "eucalyptus" sheets, that wood pulp would be primarily derived from eucalyptus trees.
 There are many different types of lyocell, and TENCEL™ is one of them.
 TENCEL™ lyocell is known for being one of the most sustainable fabrics in modern technology.

 At Eucalypso, our products are made from 100% TENCEL™ lyocell, meaning our sheets are consistently of the best quality.
 They have passed rigorous quality control standards as well as sustainability standards.